NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 ^^^^^^^^^^
 Update ``multitask-prompt-learning.yaml`` from the example above with p-tuning parameters for the new task.
 Be sure to update ``model.existing_tasks`` with the tasknames from previous prompt learning runs and to use the ``.nemo`` file saved at the end of your last prompt learning session.
 Values different from the config above have stars commented next to them.

 In this example, the SQuAD task includes the question context as part of the prompt.
-Because the context is long, we recommend setting ``answer_only_loss`` to ``True`` for this task, and any task where a significant portion of the prompt is not a part of the answer. ``answer_only_loss`` tells the model to only calculate the cross entropy loss on the answer portion of the training example.
+Because the context is long, we recommend setting ``answer_only_loss`` to ``True`` for this task, and any task where a significant portion of the prompt is not a part of the answer. ``answer_only_loss`` tells the model to only calculate the cross-entropy loss on the answer portion of the training example.
 Though we recommend placing all virtual tokens at the beginning of the prompt, we place them throughout the prompt in this example to demonstrate how to do so.

 .. code::